JohnEmerson1406/johnemerson1406-blog/README.md

 ## 💡 About the project

-This is a free personal blog.
+This is a free responsive CMS Blog App, with featured and recent posts, categories, markdown articles, author information, comments, and more.
 - [Deploy](https://johnggli-blog.vercel.app)

 ## 🚀 Getting started